MetaMask/post-message-stream/README.md

   target: 'streamA',

   // The origin of window A. If we don't specify this, it would default to
-  // `location.origin`, which won't work if our origin is different.
-We could
+  // `location.origin`, which won't work if the local origin is different.
+We
-  // pass `*`, but that's potentially unsafe.
+  // could pass `*`, but that's potentially unsafe.
   targetOrigin: 'https://foo.com',

   // We omit `targetWindow` here because it defaults to `window`.